 American crows are omnivores and are opportunistic, feeding on anything edible.
 They have been known to learn the garbage collection routes lorries to scavenge from and can often be seen around dumps.

 They generally feed while on the ground but can also be seen feeding along tree branches.
-Being intelligent, they have been seen dropping mollusks and hard-shelled nuts while flying to break them open on rocks below.
+Being intelligent, they dropped mollusks and hard-shelled nuts while flying to break them open on rocks below.

 They will eat a variety of insects and worms, which are a good source of protein.
 They will also eat fruits, grains, and nuts, especially in fall and winter when walnuts and acorns are plentiful.
 They don’t eat very often from bird feeders, however.

-American crows will also feed on amphibians such as frogs and toads and mammals, including rabbits and mice.
+American crows will also feed on amphibians such as frogs, toads, and mammals, including rabbits and mice.
 Eggs of other birds are a particular delicacy for crows.

 They will also store food in hiding places known as caches.
 They usually have more than one cache, which they use to store meat and nuts when they are plentiful.
 Caches may either be placed in trees or on the ground.